gencys/solarius/README.md

    10. Put your Omega DE in your console and boot the console **while holding the L trigger** until a screen showing an update progress shows up.
    11. You're done !
 Congrats, you did it !
 You can be proud of yourself ;)

+> [!NOTE]
-An optional last step is to delete the `ezkernalnew.bin` file from your Omega DE's SD card, either by putting it into your computer, or by deleting is directly from your console by selecting it and pressing `L + Start`.
+> An optional last step is to delete the `ezkernalnew.bin` file from your Omega DE's SD card, either by putting it into your computer, or by deleting is directly from your console by selecting it and pressing `L + Start`.

+Now you can simply organize your games however you wish on your SD card :)

 #### Updating the firmware